WebexCC-SA/LAB-1251/docs/lab07_CallingFeatures.md

 call pickup</td>
 </tr>
 <tr>
-<td><p>tde Sales Department employees need to answer each otder calls
+<td><p>the Sales Department employees need to answer each other calls
-when otder team members in tde same location are unavailable.</p>
+when other team members in the same location are unavailable.</p>
 <p>Create Pickup Group</p>
 <ul>
 <li><p>Location: HQ</p></li>